DIT112-V19/group-04/README.md

 The service itself also requires a graph of a map.
 You can either use the one provided with the server, or you can create your own using the mapcreator in the server/utils/mapcreator folder.

+To be able to run the server you need the following:

+* Python 3 or newer
+* Virtualenv

+To be able to run the IOS app you need the following:

+* Xcode
+* Valid apple id

+## IOS Application

+* Import Xcode project.
+* Choose a device or simulator to build and run the Application.
+* Create a username and press login.
+* Tap on source to insert the location where you desire the car to pick you up.
+Once that's done, tap on SET.
+* Tap on destination to insert the location where you desire the car to drop you.
+Once that's done, tap on SET.
+* Finally, tap 'GO' to get a visualisation of your location, destination, as well as the vihicle which is on the way.

 ## Software:
 * Android Studio
 * Arduino IDE
+* Xcode (IOS client)